DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 | Pezizomycotina   | 104       | 1364 / 203051 |
 | Saccharomycotina | 90        |18844 / 107123 |

-We created additional datasets for running the <i>soft-align</i> procedure and identifying reference DNA frames.
-In folders
+We collected additional DNA sequences on the NCBI website and we created extra datasets for running the <i>soft-align</i> procedure and identifying reference DNA frames. <br>
+The additional datasets are saved in folders:

-A_Basidiomycota
+- A_Basidiomycota
-A_Pezizomycotina
+- A_Pezizomycotina
-A_Saccharomycotina
+- A_Saccharomycotina

-The amended fungi dataset is available here:
+A zip file of the amended fungi dataset folder: <code>Fungi.zip</code> can be dowloaded in the current repository. <br>
+<b><i> This folder is required for running the follwing Jupyter notebook: "Part II a: Matching Fungi DNA sub-sequences with cross-correlation"</i></b>.

 <b> Results</b>